atty303/pob-web/README.md

-# Path of Building Web
+# pob.cool - Path of Building for Browser environment

 [![wakatime](https://wakatime.com/badge/user/018dace5-5642-4ac8-88a7-2ec0a867f8a7/project/fa7418b8-8ddb-479c-805b-ce2043f24d24.svg)](https://wakatime.com/badge/user/018dace5-5642-4ac8-88a7-2ec0a867f8a7/project/fa7418b8-8ddb-479c-805b-ce2043f24d24)

 > [!WARNING]
 > This project is under development.

-This is online version of [Path of Building](https://pathofbuilding.community/).
+This is browser version of [Path of Building](https://pathofbuilding.community/).

+## Principle

+- We will not make any changes to the original PoB.
+This is because a lot of work has been put into the PoB itself and we want the community to focus on developing the offline version.
+  - However, it does make changes in behavior that are possible without changing the code.

 ## Development